 Childcare solutions for working parents are cost-effective and help children build their social skills.
 You can provide your child with a large variety of books, toys, and other educational resources.
 As various policies and laws govern daycare centres, they tend to be more organised and alert in their functioning.
 Moreover, the children get to interact with a lot of other children, helping them to socialise from very early on.
 If you have grown-up kids, sending them to boarding schools is also an option.
 But you should ensure that your child knows the reason why you are opting for this arrangement so that they don’t nurse a grudge later in their lives.

 5. Keeping the Children Busy With Hobbies

 It would be a very nice idea to introduce the kids to a wide range of activities.
 They can be a mix of both physical and creative activities.
 It will help them channel their energy in the right way and also develop a knack towards them.
 They can pursue any of the activities as a hobby later in their lives.

 6. Invest in Quality Time with Children

 Time is irreplaceable and invaluable.
 With working parents and child neglect being the most serious problem afflicting many households, it is very important to spend quality time with your child every day.
 Switch off your mind from any other thoughts, and instead, focus on the time you give your child.
-It has a huge impact on their lives and can help you achieve the equilibrium to raise your child successfully while you work.
+It has a huge impact on their lives and can help them achieve the equilibrium to raise their children successfully while they work.